clonalDiversity: Clonal Diversity Quantification

 cloneCall = "gene",

-We can also use Hill numbers to estimate the rarefaction, or estimating species richness, using the the abundance of clones across groupings.
-Underlying the rarefaction calculation is the use of observed receptor of abundance to compute diversity.
+clonalRarefaction() uses Hill numbers to estimate rarefaction, or estimating species richness, based on the abundance of clones across groupings.
+The underlying rarefaction calculation uses the observed receptor abundance to compute diversity.
+This function relies on the iNEXT R package.

 This function relies on the iNEXT with the accompanying manuscript.
 Like the other wrapping functions in scRepertoire, please cite the original work.
 The sample completeness curve (plot.type = 2), may not show full sample coverage due to the size/diversity of the input data.